A craze for food or certain kinds of food.

 A craze for eating varieties and quantities of foods or specific kinds of food; bulimia.

-2. Psychoneurotic abhorrence of food, or morbid dread of or repugnance to food, whether generally or only to specific dishes.
+2. Psychoneurotic abhorrence of food: Sitophobia can arise when a young woman has an eating disorder and a strong repugnance to nourishment, whether generally or only to specific dishes.

 1. The science of diet and nutrition.

 2. The branch of medicine dealing with nutrition and dietetics.

 3. The branch of therapeutics concerned with the practical application of diet in relation to health and disease.

 The movement of a cell or organism in response to a food stiulus, whether toward the food (positive sitotaxis) or away from the food (negative sitotaxis).

 1. Any poison developed in food; especially, one produced by bacteria growing in a cereal or grain product.

 2. Poisoning by vegetable foods infested with molds or bacteria.